-All the sites contained within the plan should be deliverable over the plan period and planned to an appropriate strategy.
+The HBF does not wish to comment upon the acceptability or otherwise of individual sites.
+It is, however, important that all the sites contained within the plan are deliverable over the plan period and planned to an appropriate strategy.
 The Council's assumptions on sites in relation to delivery and capacity should be realistic based on evidence supported by the parties responsible for housing delivery and sense checked by the Council based on local knowledge and historical empirical data.